-This opened the doors to let states consider whether they should offer online sales for their lottery tickets.
+This made it possible to let states decide whether they want to offer online sales for their lottery tickets.

-Currently, six states offer legal online lottery purchases:
+Currently, the following states offer legal online lottery purchases:

 - New Hampshire

-Many of the participating states have tight restrictions about ticket sales; for example, only allowing residents to buy tickets online.
-With offline sales, you need to by physically present, but you don't have to live in the state or even be a U.S. resident.
+Many of the participating states have tight restrictions about ticket sales; for example, some only allow residents of their state to buy tickets online.
+Other states allow anyone who is physically present in their state to buy their tickets online.
+With offline sales, you need to be physically present, but you don't have to live in the state or even be a U.S. resident.

-How to Stay Safe While Buying Lottery Tickets Online
+How to Stay Safe When Buying Lottery Tickets Online

 If you decide to try your hand at playing the lottery over the internet, make sure you do your due diligence before buying tickets.

 Keep in mind that residents of most United States cannot legally buy lottery tickets online.
-Watch out for websites that seem to let you buy tickets, but which are actually giving you the "opportunity" to bet on the outcome of the lottery draw.
+Watch out for websites that seem to let you buy tickets, but are actually offering the "opportunity" to bet on the outcome of the lottery draw.

 Don't fall for hype or for promises made by lottery apps and websites.
-Your safest option is to go through an official state lottery website if one is available to you.
+Your safest option is to go through an official state lottery website.
 Make sure that you know which company you are handing your money over to, and research any website thoroughly before you commit.